NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 ~~~
 {: .output}

-Since we've never merged the changes from the `starters` branch,
+Git recognises that we've never merged the changes from the `starters` branch
+into `main`, and warns us that deleting it will cause us to lose the
-git warns us about deleting them and tells us to use the `-D` flag instead.
+development that we have done in that branch.
+Git tells us to use the `-D` flag
+instead if we are absolutely sure we want to delete this branch and the work
+contained in it.

-Since we really want to delete this branch we will go ahead and do so.
+Alfredo decides that he really does want to delete this branch, so we go ahead
+and do so.

 ~~~
 git branch -D starters